 The Living Resource of the Nondual Child

-[This is an extract from Stillness of the Wind: a Guide to Nondual Healing, an upcoming book offering modalities for nondual therapy by Georgi Y. Johnson.
-The book introduces and explains the notion of physical, emotional and mental contraction based on energetic splits into dualities and offers nondual qualities that having a healing power in unfolding contractions and trauma back into the flow of the living psyche in naturalness.
-Stillness of the Wind will be published in January 2018.
-Sign up to the I AM HERE Newsletter to stay updated.]
+[This is an extract from Nondual Therapy: The Psychology of Awakening, a new book offering modalities for nondual therapy by Georgi Y. Johnson.
+The book introduces and explains the notion of physical, emotional and mental contraction based on energetic splits into dualities and offers nondual qualities that having a healing power in unfolding contractions and trauma back into the flow of the living psyche in naturalness.]

 MOTHER, FATHER & CHILD

 In the child, father and mother are one.

 Regardless of sexual orientation, all of us are children to a mother and father.
 In this, the child is the nondual position of mother and father.
 In broad terms, we will even see in expressionist brushstrokes the duality that attracted mother and father together expressed as a nondual elixir in the child.
 For example: a mother who is expressing a lot of shame can be paired with a father who expresses disgust.
 The child born to them could have a strong quality of purity – that inherent quality to which both shame and disgust seek reconnection.
 This rough formula is both brings insight to the formational years of the child’s psyche and can give direction in terms of the needed bridge to liberation for the child, as the mother and father are fully alive in them, regardless of the quality or degree of contact.